Klassar/Hangman/README.md

 # Hangman
-Just a fun hangman game developed in es6 and jQuery.
+Just a fun hangman game developed with es6 and jQuery.

 # Contributing
 Feel free to add to the game, all addtions are welcomed!